Optinux/wga-scraper/README.md

 ## Building from Source 🧱

-- git clone the repo
+- `git clone` the repo
 - Navigate into ./studio.optinux.scraper/
+- Make sure that you have [maven](https://maven.apache.org/index.html) installed
-- open up a terminal and run `mvn package` to compile the application
+- Open up a terminal and run `mvn package` to compile the application
-- you will find the result in `./studio.optinux.scraper/target/wga-scraper-0.1-jar-with-dependencies.jar`
+- You will find the result in `./studio.optinux.scraper/target/wga-scraper-0.1-jar-with-dependencies.jar`

 ## TODO: 📝

-- implement the optional use of proxies in order to circumvent ratelimiting / ip-banning
+- Implement the optional use of proxies in order to circumvent ratelimiting / ip-banning
-- make all DEBUG stuff optional (silent switch)
+- Make all DEBUG stuff optional (silent switch)
-- create a proper CLI for the .jar
+- Create a proper CLI for the .jar
-- make it use the entire database in its raw form instead of relying on an already trimmed down version
+- Make it use the entire database in its raw form instead of relying on an already trimmed down version

  <details>
     <summary>